arnoldeeii-wq/vertex-supply-analysis/README.md

 *  Calculated business metrics

 ## Key Findings
-* PeakBlue Suppliers lead in profit contribution with a profit margin of 45.88%
+* Metro Components leads in profit contribution with a profit margin of 36.43%
 * PeakBlue Suppliers have the highest damaged goods count
-* PeakBlue Suppliers have shown proof of balance with profitability and reliability.
-Good returns all year round
+* Infinity Sourcing and Alpha Manufacturing close the year in negative profits.
 * Office Supply Item 58 had the highest revenue potential at 324720, with a gross profit of 136220
-* Kitchen products lead the profitability line with a figure of 1187738
+* Kitchen products led the profitability line with a figure of 1187738
 * Ibadan warehouse had the highest shipping volume with 59648 goods received
 * Port-Harcourt warehouse incurred the highest transportation cost with 378720
 * Average damage percentage is 2.56%.
 Electronics have the highest count: 1,524

 ## Recommendations
-* Transportation accounts for about 80% of the production cost.
-It's on the high end.
+* Transportation accounts for about 50% of the production cost.
+It's fair, with room for improvement.
-* When compared against the average profit, Metro Components lead the suppliers with a decent profit margin and a good return above average.
-Attention to be paid to BluePeak suppliers who have the highest profit margin but returned unprofitable by end of year.
-Prime Components as well.
-High profit margin but failed to beat the average.
+* When compared against the average profit, Metro Components leads the suppliers with a decent profit margin and a good return above average.
+* Horizon Industrial Co., Excel Procurement Ltd., Sterling Manufacturing, Atlas Supply Group, & Metro Components are the top five suppliers, each with above $380k in profits.
+* While Alpha Manufacturing's profit could be preserved with better transportation handling, Infinity Sourcing still isn't profitable, even with projected revenue without damaged goods.

 ## Screenshots
 * [Profitability Table](Profitability_table.png)